yongler/ip/docs/README.md

 ### Sort tasks by deadline: `sort`

-Sort tasks by deadline and lists them out.
+Sort tasks by deadline and lists them out (todo will be placed at the top).

 Example of usage: